-Renewable energy is generated from sources that cannot be exhausted and which are continuously replenished, such as sunlight and wind.
+Renewable energy is generated from natural sources that cannot be exhausted and which are continuously replenished, such as sunlight, wind, and water.

-You can make a difference both at work and at home by making smart and better decisions about the energy you use, your transportation choices, and the things you buy.
+You can make a difference at work and at home by making climate-smart decisions about the energy you use, your transportation choices, and the things you buy.

-Clean Energy for Our Future
+Clean Energy For Our Future

-For the largest corporations in the United States, setting sustainability goals to lessen their environmental footprint is becoming a common practice.
+For the largest corporations in the United States, setting sustainability goals to lessen their environmental footprint is becoming business as usual.
 This is good news for our planet.
 In fact, nearly half of the largest companies in the US are already capturing significant business value by cutting greenhouse gas (GHG) emissions and using clean forms of energy to power their operations.

-It is everyone's responsibility to help combat climate change and preserve our planet for future generations, but as some of the world's largest energy users, businesses have a unique opportunity to lead this effort.
+It is everyone's responsibility to help combat climate change and preserve our planet for future generations, but as some of the world's largest energy users, businesses have a unique opportunity to lead.
 Companies that align their business approach to the realities of climate change are helping protect the environment while seizing the financial opportunity sustainability goals unleash.
-That's why WWF is working with companies to help businesses create innovative strategies and partnerships to build the low-carbon economy.
+That's why WWF is working with companies large and small to help businesses create innovative strategies and partnerships to build the low-carbon economy.